 If someone sues you, you are the “defendant” in the case.
-The person who sues you is the “plaintiff.”
+The person who sues you is the “plaintiff” in the case.
 If you want to fight the case in court, you have to tell the court in writing.
 The way to respond to the complaint depends on where the case was filed.

-If the court thinks you do not wish to fight the case, it may enter an order of default or a default judgment against you, giving the other side some or all of what they told the court they should get.
-In other words, if you don’t file the correct response within the time limits, you may lose your case by default, and end up owing the other side money.
+If the court thinks you do not wish to fight the case, it may enter an order of default or a default judgment against you.
+This, gives the other side some or all of what they told the court they should get.
+In other words, if you do not file the correct response within the time limits, you may lose your case by default, and end up owing the other side money.

 What is an Order of Default?

 An order of default is a court order saying that one party (usually the plaintiff) has won the case, and the defendant has lost, because the defendant did not participate in the case.
 The order of default does not settle the issue of how much money is owed.
-It simply declares that the defendant is liable to the plaintiff.
+It simply declares that the defendant is legally responsible (liable) to the plaintiff.

-Usually this happens when the person who is being sued (the defendant), does not tell the court in writing that they want to fight the case against them.
+Usually this happens when the person who is being sued (the defendant), does not tell the court in writing that they want to fight the case.
 However, failure to answer the complaint is only one way to get an order of default entered against you.
 Another common way is to not show up at court when you are supposed to.

 If the court enters an order of default, and the defendant still does not respond, the plaintiff can ask for a default judgment.